staysgt/ThreeTriosGame/docs/README.md

 constructs an in progress game, which was needed for getting the possible strategies used on previous moves.

+## New Strategies Package

+For HW6, we created a package within the controller to hold all of the strategies, and files related to the strategy.
+Each of the four strategies and their decorators have their own class that contain the logic behind running the strategies.

 ## Extra Credit Strategies Implemented

 In order to implement all 4 of the strategies we first used the strategy design pattern to make sure